Council owned high rise - fire safety FAQs

 Frequently asked questions on fire safety

 No cladding on our tower blocks is the same material as used on Grenfell Tower.
-We've carried out additional precautionary inspections of all our council blocks, and have published cladding and insulation details for all blocks on our 'high rise cladding, insulation and fire safety information' page.
+We've carried out additional precautionary inspections of all our council blocks, and have published cladding, insulation and fire safety details for all blocks on our 'high rise cladding, insulation and fire safety information' page.

 Do any council high rise buildings have cladding made from material currently being tested by the UK Government?